 Pupil Premium Funding is used to raise attainment, promote social skills, independent learning and positive behaviour in order to increase pupil progress.
 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.

 In most cases the Pupil Premium is allocated to schools and is clearly identifiable.
 It is for the school to decide how the Pupil Premium is spent.
 However, schools will be held accountable for how they have used the additional funding to support pupils from low-income families.
 New measures will be included in the performance tables that will capture the achievement of the pupils covered by the Pupil Premium.

 At Lord Derby Academy we target additional support strategies to enable every student, however financially disadvantaged, to:

 At Lord Derby Academy we have directed the funding to support the following interventions:

-We have detailed below how we spent the funding allocation per student.
-We run attendance incentives and helped students with school uniform, PE kit and specialist uniform required for BTEC courses.
-Booster classes and 1-1 interventions took place, Duke of Edinburgh Award, a team building day and camp for our Year 7 students.
-These initiatives will continue next year.
+We have detailed below how we intend to spend next year’s allocation per student.
+Currently we are running attendance incentives and we are helping students with school uniform, PE kit and specialist uniform required for BTEC courses.
+Booster classes and 1-1 interventions are in place, Duke of Edinburgh Award, a team building day and camp is planned for our Year 7 students and also a Summer School planned for August.
+These initiatives will continue in the coming years.

 Keep safe this summer, please click here to view a poster from Merseyside Fire and Rescue Service.